DamLabResources/outerspace/docs/collapse_steps.md

 ## Usage

-When steps are defined in the config, use the `collapse` command with `--input-dir` and `--output-dir`:
+When steps are defined in the config, use the `collapse` command with either single file or batch processing:

+**Batch processing** (multiple files):
 ```bash
 outerspace collapse \
   --config my_config.toml \